-- Be as specific as possible about the type, amount and location of material released.
+- Be as specific as possible about the type, amount of the spill/material released.

-Unless immediate medical attention is needed, all persons who have been potentially exposed should report to emergency personnel at the Incident command Post site (look for police vehicle with green Incident Command flag on top of car) and notify the incident commander that they have been exposed.
+Unless immediate medical attention is needed, all persons who have been potentially exposed should report to emergency personnel at the Incident Command Post site (look for police vehicle with a green flag) and notify the Incident Commander that they have been exposed.

 If there is a serious injury or illness occurs, remain calm and proceed as follows:

 Call CSUN Police at 911 from a campus phone or cell phone or TEXT your emergency and location to 9-1-1 to reach CSUN Police.